 Bullion Knot

-This stitch is used to make things like eyes on animals, centers of flowers or even hooves.
+This stitch is used to make things like eyes on animals, centers of flowers, or even hooves.

-Pick up a back stitch the required length of the know and twist thread around the needle to this length.
+Pick up a back stitch the required length of the know and twist the thread around the needle to this length.

 Hold the twists down with the thumb and draw the needle through.